kita-ikuyoo/multiple-dockers/README.md

 They are easy to be understood, so I will skip them here.

-# Architecture:
+# Architecture
-The architecture of this project
+## The architecture of this project
 <img width="701" height="226" alt="image" src="https://github.com/user-attachments/assets/3171d92d-165d-430b-a902-b43ec86b8c62" />
-The architecture of the application
+## The architecture of the application
 <img width="621" height="291" alt="Untitled Diagram drawio (1)" src="https://github.com/user-attachments/assets/39eec412-df56-44b7-a21a-84c3fda8c90d" />

 # How to use: